10 Simple Ways to Entertain Your Dog Indoors

 Now is the time to pull out some of your dog’s favorite treats, clear a spot in the living room and get to work together.

-Not all dogs enjoy the grooming process, but if your dog does, this is a great way to entertain your dog indoors this winter.
+If yoour dog enjoys being brushed, or the whole grooming process, this is a great way to entertain your dog indoors.

-Gather up everything that you are going to need in advance and have it all close at hand to keep the day running smoothly including:
+Gather everything you’re going to need in advance and have it all close at hand to keep the day running smoothly including:

 - Your dog’s brush or comb